MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/platform-automation-devops.md

 ### Azure Pipelines

-Azure Pipelines provides a quick, easy, and safe way to automate building your projects with consistent and quality code that's readily available.
+Azure Pipelines provides a quick, easy, and safe way to automate your project builds with consistent and quality code that's readily available.

 Azure Pipelines: